-- Know what characterizes scientific writing. - Understand that scientific writing takes practice. - Know how to structure a scientific report/thesis. - Know what to include in the main parts of a scientific report/thesis. - Know how to carry out and document a literature study. - Know how your thesis will be assessed. - Understand the benefits and basic functions of a reference management software.
+- · Know what characterizes scientific writing. - Understand that scientific writing takes practice. - Know how to structure a scientific report/thesis. - Know what to include in the main parts of a scientific report/thesis. - Know how to carry out and document a literature study. - Know how your thesis will be assessed. - Understand the benefits and basic functions of a reference management software. - Know how to (and how not to) use AI tools for scientific work and writing.